blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 # Challenge White & Blank

-From the strings in the file it looks like a file in openEXR format https://openexr.com/en/latest/
+From the strings in the provided file, it looks like an openEXR format file, REF https://openexr.com/en/latest/
 ```
 strings whiteandblank | more
 channels